tmdeim-git/ag-ui/typescript-sdk/integrations/llamaindex/README.md

 # @ag-ui/llamaindex

-AG-UI integration for **LlamaIndex** - Build RAG applications with workflows and agentic reasoning.
+Implementation of the AG-UI protocol for LlamaIndex.

 Connects LlamaIndex workflows to frontend applications via the AG-UI protocol.
 Provides HTTP connectivity to LlamaIndex servers with support for RAG pipelines and workflow orchestration.